 SBT Lock for Scala

-• Commit that lockfile to maintain pinned Scala library versions.
+Add this file to your repository to maintain pinned Scala library versions.

 Supported Files